Meet the Artist

 North Little Rock, Arkansas

 George R. Hoelzeman is a leading liturgical artist and consultant specializing in sacred sculpture, sanctuary furnishings, devotional works, liturgical objects, and bespoke artistic pieces, each prayerfully created to enhance the sacramental character of liturgical space.
 Hoelzeman has been creating liturgical art of creative design and enduring quality since 1989.
-His academic background includes a

-Master of Theological Studies (MTS) from St. John's School of Theology (Collegeville, MN) and a BA in Religion from St. Joseph's Seminary College (St. Benedict, LA).
+George's academic background includes a Master of Theological Studies (MTS) from St. John's School of Theology (Collegeville, MN) and a BA in Religion from St. Joseph's Seminary College (St. Benedict, LA).
 He als has advanced academic background in early modern history, and medieval art history.
 In addition, George holds professional certificates from the Institute for Liturgical Consultancy (Catholic Theological Union, Chicago) and Liturgiam Provehens Architectura (Architecture for Liturgy, St. Benedict Abbey, St. Joseph, Kansas).

 His work has appeared in a range of liturgical, theological, and historical publications, including Traditional Building, the Encyclopedia of Holy People, the Encyclopedia of Medieval Pilgrimage, and Georgetown University’s EnVision Church.
 His contributions to liturgical art have been recognized with two BENE Awards and honors from Christians in the Visual Arts (CIVA).
 He is also featured in the Arkansas Library Association’s Encyclopedia of Arkansas History and Culture.